 He was after all made– a Companion of Honour.
 A rarity for a historian especially of his political persuasion.
 Hobsbawm was lauded from both sides of bourgeois democracy in Britain.
 Labour leader Ed Miliband said Prof Hobsbawm was "an extraordinary historian, a man passionate about his politics and a great friend of his family”.
 His historical works brought hundreds of years of British history to hundreds of thousands of people.
 He brought history out of the ivory tower and into people's lives.
 But he was not simply an academic; he cared deeply about the political direction of the country.
 Indeed, he was one of the first people to recognise the challenges to Labour in the late 1970s and 1980s from the changing nature of our society."

 In this respect Milliband says more than he intended.
 Hobsbawm was a major theoretical architect of the right wing shift of New Labour.
 During his membership of the "Eurocommunist" wing of the CPGB and his time with the Marxism Today theoretical journal, he wrote many articles urging labour to adopt a more right wing trajectory.
 In 1978 he wrote the essay “The Forward March of Labour Halted”.
 Which in many ways laid the basis for Labours future development?
 "If anything, I was an extremely right-wing Communist and generally attacked by the leftists, including the leftists in the Labour Party".

-Marsden continues with the observation that Marxism Today laid the “ideological framework for what was to become New Labour was first laid down in the editorial offices of Marxism Today.
-And it was largely made possible to implement the project so defined due above all to the liquidation of the Soviet Union”.
+Marsden continues with the observation that Marxism Today laid the “ideological framework for what was to become New Labour was first established in the editorial offices of Marxism Today.
+And it was mostly made possible to implement the project so defined due above all to the liquidation of the Soviet Union”.